joonicks/tolower/README.md

 # How it works
 Back in the early days with 486'es and before, predicting the runtime of any given code was almost humanly possible for a nerdy enough geek.
-But current day (year 2020) processors are far more complicated with multilevel caches, paralell pipelines, prefetchers, instruction reschedulers, branch predictors and threads.
+But current day (year 2020) processors are far more complicated with multilevel caches, parallel pipelines, prefetchers, instruction reschedulers, branch predictors and threads.
 As a result, the only reasonable way to know how efficient a piece of code is is to run it and time it.

 But there are a few ideas that are generally true, such as branches being expensive (speaking of time).